Methodology

 - Resolves DNS, follows CNAME chains, fingerprints CDNs from headers, and geolocates the visible IP via a pluggable provider (free-tier accuracy; treated as evidence, not fact).

-- Reports are stored via Supabase and Vercel Blob so results are shareable by permalink.
+- Reports are stored in Supabase Database and private Storage so results are shareable by permalink.

 Ready to see your numbers?